LunarG/VulkanTools/layer_factory/README.md

 Step 2: Add your state tracker file(s) to the subdirectory.

-    This can be a single header file, or mulitple header and source files.
+    This can be a single header file, or multiple header and source files.

 Step 3: Create or copy an 'interceptor\_objects.h' file into your new directory